Growing Sustainable Farmers

 Address the Challenges: Describe how your Vision will address the challenges described in the previous question.

-The financial support is the 3rd key difference, and the offering has two components: (1) Technical Assistance (TA) consisting of the OW and enterprise specialist advisory services, paid for through public funds and grants, (2) Enterprise incubation and operation, financed on a commercial basis, with ownership residing within the community.
-A key focus area of activity of the team is consolidation of the financial services offering to secure on-going public finances and develop the investment vehicle/s for the various investment options for private sector participation in a blended finance package.
+The financial support mechanism is the third key feature, and has two components: (1) Technical Assistance (TA) consisting of the OW and enterprise specialist advisory services, paid for through public funds and grants, (2) Enterprise incubation and operation, financed on a commercial basis, with ownership residing within the community.
+A focus of the GSF team is consolidation of the financial services offering to secure on-going public finances and develop vehicle/s and investment options for a blended finance package.
 Investment could be through an institution (such as a participating bank), a fund (such as an equity/debt partner) or for a sector (direct investment into enterprises).
 We will engage an existing financial institution to front-end some of the financial services.
 In the medium term we organize for local cooperative financial institutions to strengthen the leverage and financial resilience of its members.

-A significant enabler of the external financing is that the enterprises are de-risked through the TA engagement which is funded through grants and public funds, the markets are identified and localized, the enterprises are capacitated organizationally and the community is integrated into the entire approach.
+Enablers of external financing are: the fact that emerging enterprises are de-risked through TA, that markets are identified and local food circuits encouraged, that enterprises are capacitated organizationally, and the community is integrated into the entire approach.

 High Level Vision: With these challenges addressed, now provide a high level description of how the Place and the lives of its People will be different than they are now.

 The crowing of chickens and extended mooing of milk cows greet our community every morning.
 In rural Steynsdorp, the population has more than doubled over the last five years, with many community members returning from the cities.
 In that period, there has been the development of two local chicken farms producing eggs and broilers, and we even have our own abbattoir.
 We also have a pig farm and our own dairy which sells milk, amasi, and butter.
 Last year we built a community kitchen (next to the creche which is three years old already), and we now have our own bakery.